-Founded in 2007 and based out of San Francisco, Credit Karma has become widely successful.
+Founded in 2007, Credit Karma has become widely successful.
 Over half of all U.S. millennials now use the service.
 The continued success led to the company’s acquisition in 2020 when Intuit paid a combined $7.1 billion in cash and stock.

 What Is Credit Karma & How Does It Work?

 Credit Karma is a FinTech company that focuses on making credit data transparent and readily available to consumers.

 Consumers can sign up via Credit Karma’s website or one of their mobile apps (available on Android and iOS devices) within a few minutes.

 Once everything is set up, users can access their credit scores – free of charge.
 A person’s credit score determines their eligibility for other financial products, such as loans or credit cards.
 If a person’s score is too low, a lender can choose to decline their application.

 Apart from the credit score, Credit Karma furthermore provides a free credit report as well as credit monitoring.